kubernetes/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

     ```

 5. For the cluster autoscaler to function normally, make sure the `Sharing Type` of the image is `Public`.
-    If the CCE has trouble pulling the image, go to SWR console and check whether the `Sharing Type` of the image is
+    If the cluster has trouble pulling the image, go to SWR console and check whether the `Sharing Type` of the image is
     `Private`.
 If it is, click `Edit` button on top right and set the `Sharing Type` to `Public`.

 ### Deploy Cluster Autoscaler